m-aljammali/cryptocurrency/README.md

-imnport project into andorid studio and run
+Import project into Android studio and run